 1965 Ford GT40, familiar in Cambridge blue - FEL 1C - chassis number 1002, the second chassis - the very first GT40 to be raced by an independent team in May 1965, entered at Silverstone by F English Ltd and driven by Richard Attwood.
 FEL 1C was latterly owned by Bell & Colvill

-Club racing with local driver Brian Cutting and Ken Lee, F English Sales Director, discussing the season's wins
+Club racing with local driver Brian Cutting and Ken Lee, F English Sales Director, celebrating the seasons' wins

 To sell cars the old adage that one had to race them rang true, and so an international Ferrari and Ford race programme took place from 1961-72 - using the world's very top drivers.
-Ferraris were then sold to the rich and famous, including racer Tommy Sopwith, actor Peter Sellers and team racer Rob Walker - amongst a long list.
+Ferraris were then sold to the rich and famous, including racer Tommy Sopwith, actor Peter Sellers, team racer Rob Walker and Lord Bamford - amongst a long list of Ferrari owners...

 1963 Goodwood Tourist Trophy - the Goodwood TT - 1st and 2nd overall - both 250GTO Ferraris.
 Graham Hill seen here drifting to victory!

 - Two Ferrari 250SWB were run 7 times with 4 firsts, and coming 2nd in the Goodwood TT.
 Driver Mike Parkes.